Can Acupuncture Improve Sleep for Fibromyalgia Relief?

 -

-Acupuncture is considered very safe when performed by a licensed practitioner.
-Side effects are generally mild, such as brief soreness at the needle site.
-Research supports its safety profile, and in our clinic we see that patients tolerate treatment well while often noticing benefits beyond sleep, such as improved energy and reduced pain.⁵ ⁶ ⁷
+Acupuncture is considered safe when performed by a licensed practitioner.
+Side effects are typically mild and may include brief soreness at the needle site.
+Research supports its safety, and in our clinic patients generally tolerate treatment well while often noticing improvements in sleep, energy, and overall comfort.⁵ ⁶ ⁷

 -